-James Schultz is the CEO of GCS.
-He has extensive experience advising governments, international development and financing organisations and the private sector in the development and implementation of climate change adaptation/mitigation strategies and environment and natural resource management investment programs.
-Prior to joining GCS, James worked for the World Bank, the African Union and the UN’s Food and Agriculture Organization.
+James has extensive experience advising governments, international development and financing organisations and the private sector in the development and implementation of climate change adaptation/mitigation strategies and environment and natural resource management investment programs.
+Prior to joining GreenCollar Group, James worked for the World Bank, the African Union and the UN’s Food and Agriculture Organization.

 He has a background in anthropology, ecology, economics and international relations and holds degrees from the University of Queensland and the University of Sydney.

-Lewis Tyndall is the director of GCS Legal and Compliance.
-He has advised governments and major corporations in SE Asia for 20 years in relation to emissions related and environmental problems.
+Lewis has advised governments and major corporations in SE Asia for 20 years in relation to emissions related and environmental problems.
 He has been a director of several public companies and has practised as a barrister for 20 years in equity, commercial and environmental law.